luizhenriquesoares/buscador-vaga/Readme.md

 > sh install.sh

-## initializing app

-> sh start.sh

 ## how to configure the database

 1 - copy the .env.example file to .env
-2 - change the url MONGODB_URI, to the localhost of the database instance server
+2 - change the url MONGODB_URI, to the localhost of the database instance server 3 - run mongod on shell or cmd

+## build application

+> yarn install